Late UK TV star Savile said to have sexually abused dead bodies

 Two witnesses also told investigators Savile, famed for his long blonde hair, penchant for garish outfits and flashy jewellery, wore rings which he said were made from the glass eyes of dead bodies from his friends at the hospital.

-Savile was knighted by Queen Elizabeth and honored by the pope for his voluntary work at hospitals which he exploited to gain unprecedented access to patients.
-Hunt, the heath secretary, said the nation felt revulsion at his crimes and apologized to his victims.
+Savile was knighted by Queen Elizabeth and honoured by the pope for his voluntary work at hospitals which he exploited to gain unprecedented access to patients.
+Hunt, the heath secretary, said the nation felt revulsion at his crimes and apologised to his victims.

 "We let them down badly," he said.